ecosense-au-dk/karibu-tutorial/helloworld.md

 Step 1.
 Client configuration using RabbitMQ
 -----------

-The setup is of course similar to Level 0 explained above; the only change is the implementations to use.
+The setup is of course similar to stage 1 explained above; the only change is the implementations to use.
 Basically it is just the `connector` which is replaced by its `RabbitMessageProducer` implementation.
 The code below is from the `Producer` application.